tnkmt/brute.bip39/README.md

 The `mnemonic.py` file is copied from <a href="https://raw.githubusercontent.com/trezor/python-mnemonic/master/mnemonic/mnemonic.py">Trezor</a>.

+To make seed with dice and coin: <a href="https://github.com/taelfrinn/Bip39-diceware>BIP39 diceware</a>.

 . . .

 Oops, I tried to invent the wheel.
 There is already advanced tool for this task: https://github.com/gurnec/btcrecover